phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-devboard.md

 ### Uploading Phoenix-RTOS loader (plo)

 The Phoenix-RTOS loader is uploaded to the SD card.
-When the board is power on, the following output will appear on serial port:
+When the board is powered on, the following output will appear on the serial port:

 <img src="_images/zynq7000-ram-start.png" width="600px">

-If you don't see it, please press the `PS-RST` button (`BTN7`), to restart the chip and print initialisation logs.
+If you don't see it, please press the `PS-RST` button (`BTN7`), to restart the chip and print initialization logs.

 If you are flashing the board a second time and some older Phoenix-RTOS image is uploaded to NOR flash memory, the following output will appear:

 <img src="_images/zynq7000-ram-start-2.png" width="600px">

 As you can see, the older Phoenix-RTOS image is now launched, but we need to run plo (Phoenix-RTOS loader).
-To do that, you should press any button, for example `enter` within 1 second after restart (using `PS-RST`):
+To do that, you should press any button, for example, `enter` within 1 second after restart (using `PS-RST`):

 <img src="_images/zynq7000-plo.png" width="600px">

 ### Copying flash image using PHFS (phoenixd)

-To flash the disk image, first you need to verify on which port plo usb device has been appeared.
+To flash the disk image, first, you need to verify on which port plo USB device has appeared.
 You can check that using `ls` as follow:

 ```bash
 ls -l /dev/serial/by-id
 ```
 <img src="_images/zynq7000-ls-2.png" width="600px">

-To share disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable ttyACMx device, in this case ttyACM1):
+To share disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable ttyACMx device, in this case, ttyACM1):

 ```
 cd _boot/